tisaconundrum2/MyResume/README.md

 ## Solution

+This spectacular approach is easier, designed using all the basic rules of Bootstrap.
+Create a column, create a row.
+Create a row within a column.
+It's easy.
+And the best part, one can simply copy a `div` and paste it again somewhere else and add new details.
-This spectacular approach is easier.
-It's easy to create a new entry and simply have bootstrap do the rest.
+I've created ease for each new entry by simply having bootstrap do the heavy lifting when it comes to design.

 Click the below link to see it.
 Right click the webpage to see the source code.

 ## you can see it [here](https://tisaconundrum2.github.io/MyResume/)